-Whilst issues can arise with any catering equipment, problems with commercial refrigeration can be particularly time-sensitive.
+Whilst issues can arise with any catering equipment, problems with commercial refrigeration can be particularly time-sensitive for restaurants, bars and shops.
 For this reason, if you run into problems with your commercial refrigeration unit, there are a few things worth trying before you call out an expert engineer.

-What are the most common problems in commercial refrigeration units?
+What are the most common problems restaurants, bars & shops face with commercial refrigeration?

 Temperature Problems